Start page

 More toponymic studies are discussed in section "Prehistoric Place Names of the Central-Eastern Europe.".

 The map shows that the Bulgarian place names prevail in the steppe zone, the forest-steppe of Right-bank Ukraine, in the Carpathians.
 The ancestors of modern Kurds, one of the branches of the Cimmerians, originally lived compactly in Podillia.
 We associate them with the Alazones of Herodotus.
 A chain of Kurdish toponyms marks the movement of Kurds towards Jutland, where they became known in history as Cimbri.
-However, the largest number of toponyms in Sarmatia is of Anglo-Saxon origin.
+However, the largest number of toponyms in Sarmatia is of Anglo-Saxon origin, which corresponds to 25% of the glosses of the representative sample deciphered using Old English.
 The Anglo-Saxons, that is, supposed Neuroi and Melanchlainoi, occupied a vast territory on both sides of the Dnieper.
 Some of them moved to Central Europe and two chains of place names mark this way.
 The other part chose the path to the steppes of modern Donbas.
 Traces of the movement survived in a chain of names, which stretches from the Kharkiv region towards the city of Debalcevo about the path of the present highway Kharkiv-Rostov.
 Onward, the chain stretches to the North Caucasus, but it cannot yet be said anything definite about the fate of the Anglo-Saxons in these places.
 Obviously, they mingled with the local population.
 On the contrary, as the toponymy shows, the Anglo-Saxons settled in the Donbas as a compact group on the territory between the cities of Horlivka and Kadievka.
 The choice of this place of settlement, and possibly the very movement to these places, was due to the presence here of large deposits of copper ore, which development was carried out since the Bronze Age.
-Kartamysh copper mine is just located in the center of the cluster of Anglo-Saxon toponyms that.
-This name, as well as the names of the neighboring settlements and railway stations Vergulivka, Borzhikovka, Mius, Golmovske, Gladosove, Irmino, Chutovo, can be decrypted using the Old English language.
+Kartamysh copper mine is located in the center of the cluster of Anglo-Saxon toponyms.
+This name, as well as the names of the neighboring settlements and railway stations Vergulivka, Borzhikovka, Mius, Golmovske, Gladosove, Irmino, and Chutovo, can be decrypted using the Old English language.
 In the same area place names of Bulgarish origin are concentrated in the same density (see the section "The Ethnic Composition of the Population of Great Scythia According Toponymy.")

 Copper mining and manufacturing all sorts of demand allowed the local population to reach economic superiority through trade, and then political domination throughout the Northern Black Sea.
 This is explained by the Anglo-Saxon origin of names for a number of Scythian kings (Spargapeithes, Likos, Gnurus, Saulius, Idanthyrsus), Sarmatian and Alan leaders, including Ariant, Ariapeit, several Ardaburs, Arifarns, Athey, Beorg, Goar, Respondial, Saitofarn, Sangiban, Tasy, and Eohar.
-Becoming the head of the tribal alliance, the Anglo-Saxons under the name Alan, ensured the peaceful development of the region up to the Hun invasion.
+With the weakening of the political influence of the Bosporus Kingdom in the Northern Black Sea region, the Anglo-Saxons, becoming the head of one of the tribal unions under the name of Alans, ensured the peaceful development of the region before the Hun invasion.
 How and why settled Anglo-Saxons unite nomadic tribes, still it is necessary to find out.
 Perhaps they themselves went on to a nomadic way of life because of the depletion of copper ore reserves in the Donbas or a decrease in soil fertility at a then low level of agricultural production.
 The latter reason can also refer to the Iranians.
-The toponymy indicates that other Iranian peoples were present in the Northern coasts of the Black Sea and the Azov Sea, except Ossetians and Kurds, but it is not yet possible to identify them.
+The toponymy indicates that other Iranian peoples were present on the Northern coasts of the Black Sea and the Azov Sea, except Ossetians and Kurds, but it is not yet possible to identify them.
 Occupying a dominant position, they treated subdued tribes with prejudice.
 This assumption is based on such interpretation of the ethnonym "Sarmatian" – OE. sār "sickness, suffering, grievous" and mæte "mean, poor", "inferior, bad".
 (The semantic proximity of the proposed decoding of words makes it quite plausible).
 This name was taken by the Greeks without understanding the meaning and refers to the entire population of the Northern Black Sea region – without exception.
 On the future of the Anglo-Saxons see the sections "The Alans" and Anglo-Saxons at Sources of Russian Power ".

 The study of historical sources and early Sarmatian burials on the Pontic region gives reason to believe that the nomadic tribes of Sarmatian begin to develop this space not prior to the 2nd century B.C.
 The area of early Sarmatian sites is limited to the left bank of the Dnieper (see the map below).
 In the north, they reach the forest-steppe in the basin of the Sula, Psel, and Vorskla Rivers (SYMONENKO O.V.
 1994: 34, 45)